bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/4-guard/P4-guard.md

 - compute the visible polygon
 - render it filled
 - the guard is moving
-- the guard is moving and does not get outsid ethe polygon and does not stuck in corners
+- the guard is moving and does not get outside the polygon and does not get stuck in corners
 - (minimal) README
 - report
 - movie